-Operating practices that can improve performance
+Operating practices that can improve fine grading performance

 - To improve grading performance avoid using poor technique.
 Examples include: - Operating too fast for the task being carried out and the material being worked. - Cutting a rough surface at too high a speed.
 This can result in a rippled or wavy final surface. - Moving too much material.
-This can cause the machine to rock forward and overcut. - Create a smooth starting pad. - The starting platform for your run is one of the most important things to get correct.
-Spend time building this and use Autos to assist you.
-Crawling backwards and forwards at a very low speed will allow the blade to stay accurately on grade.
-Backblading can help keep the pad smooth. - Use smooth acceleration. - When starting off from the pad, accelerate smoothly to grading speed.
+This can cause the machine to rock forward and overcut. - Create a smooth starting pad.

+The starting platform for your run is one of the most important things to get correct.
+Spend time building the pad and use Autos to assist you.

+- When starting off from the pad, accelerate smoothly to grading speed.
 Make sure you pick up the material in the blade smoothly.
-Do not slam into a pile of gravel.
-Any disturbance at the start of the run will cause the dozer to oscillate and build several waves in the surface before it recovers. - Use the correct blade load. - An empty blade is as bad as an overloaded blade.
-Keep the blade load to between one-quarter to one-half full. - With too much material in the blade, response is reduced as the blade must react against the material.
-Also it will spill out the sides and make general operation more difficult. - An empty blade is also bad as there is no dampening of the blade by the material.
-An empty blade is more likely to chatter or move up and down quickly. - Keeping one-quarter to one-half a blade load during the run will ensure that you can achieve optimum performance. - Autos optimization. - You can improve the performance of Autos by adjusting the values in the Autos Optimization screen.
-For example, if the finished surface shows short choppy waves, decrease the raise/lower speed. - Another example of when you might need to adjust the Autos optimization values is when material conditions change:
+Do not slam into a pile of gravel. - Use the correct blade load.

+An empty blade is as bad as an overloaded blade.
+Keep the blade load to between one-quarter to one-half full.

+With too much material in the blade, response is reduced as the blade must react against the material.
+Also it will spill out the sides and make general operation more difficult.

+An empty blade is also bad as there is no dampening of the blade by the material.
+An empty blade is more likely to chatter or move up and down quickly.

+Keeping one-quarter to one-half a blade load during the run will ensure that you can achieve optimum performance.

+- Cat Smart dozer blade attachment Rotating the blade can improve system performance and surface finish. - Autos optimization.

+You can improve the performance of Autos by adjusting the values in the Autos Optimization screen.
+For example, if the finished surface shows short choppy waves, decrease the raise/lower speed.
+Another example of when you might need to adjust the Autos optimization values is when material conditions change: